AissamYekhlef/milashop/README.md

-# Simple Ecommerce app using laravel, bootstrap
+# Ecommerce app using laravel, bootstrap
 Application how to add and mange users and products

 ## Getting Started